By train the journey from Ayutthaya to Ubon Ratchathani is scheduled to take from 7 to 11 hours depending upon which train you take.

 There are currently 6 trains a day from Ayutthaya to Ubon Ratchathani.

 - The fastest train service from Ayutthaya to Ubon Ratchathani is Train #21 departing from Ayutthaya at 06:59 and scheduled to arrive in Ubon Ratchathani 7 hours 1 minute later at 14:00.

 - The slowest train service from Ayutthaya to Ubon Ratchathani is Train #145 departing from Ayutthaya at 16:56 and scheduled to arrive in Ubon Ratchathani 10 hours 35 minutes later at 03:35.

-Tickets to Ubon Ratchathani
+Buy Train Tickets from Ayutthaya to Ubon Ratchathani

-Use the Search Box below to buy your train tickets from Ayutthaya to Ubon Ratchathani:
+Use the Search Box below to buy your train tickets from Ayutthaya to Ubon Ratchathani.

-Ticket Prices to Ubon Ratchathani
+Ticket Prices from Ayutthaya to Ubon Ratchathani

 Tickets for the train journey from Ayutthaya to Ubon Ratchathani purchased online cost 30 to 147 THB more than they do purchased at a train station in Thailand